philipdongfei/Programming_Rust/chapt15/NOTE15.md

 ### IntoIterator Implementations

+Most collections actually provide several implementations of **IntoIterator**, for shared references **(&T)**, mutable references **(&mut T)**, and moves **(T)**:

+- Given a *shared reference* to the collection, **into_iter** returns an iterator that produces shared references to its items.
+- Given a *mutable reference* to the collection, **into_iter** returns an iterator that produces mutable references to the items.
+- When passed the collection *by value*, **into_iter** returns an iterator that takes ownership of the collection and returns items by value; the item's ownership moves from the collection to the consumer, and the original collection is consumed in the process.

+Since a **for** loop applies **IntoIterator::into_iter** to its operand, these three implementations are what create the following idioms for iterating over shared or mutable references to a collection, or consuming the collection and taking ownership of its elements:

+    for element in &collection {...}
+    for element in &mut collection {...}
+    for element in collection {...}

+Note every type provides all three implementations.

+Slices implement two of the three **IntoIterator** variants; since they don't own their elements, there is no "by value" case.

+**IntoIterator** can also be useful in generic code: you can use a bound like **T**: **IntoIterator** to restrict the type variable **T** to types that can be iterated over.
+Or, you can write **T**: **IntoIterator<Item=U>** to further require the iteration to produce a particular type **U**.

 ### from_fn and successors

+Given a function returning **Option<T>**, **std::iter::from_fn** returns an iterator that simply calls the function to produce its items.

+A note of caution: the **from_fn** and **successors** methods are flexible enough that you could turn pretty much any use of iterators into a single call to one or the other, passing complex closures to get the behavior you need.
+But doing so neglects the opportunity that iterators provide to clarify how data flows through the computation and use standard names for common patterns.
+Make sure you've familiarized yourself with the other iterator methods in this chapter before you lean on these two; there are often nicer ways to get the job done.

 ### drain Methods

+Many collection types provide a **drain** method that takes a mutable reference to the collection and returns an iterator that passes ownership of each element to the consumer.

 ### Other Iterator Sources

 ## Iterator Adapters

+Once you have an iterator in hand, the **Iterator** trait provides a broad selection of *adapter methods*, or simply *adapters*, that consume one iterator and build a new one with useful behaviors.

+### map and filter

+A chain of iterator adapters is like a pipeline in the Unix shell: each adapter has asingle purpose, and it's clear how the sequence is being transformed as one reads from left to right.

+These adapters' signatures are as follows:

+    fn map<B, F>(self, f: F) -> impl Iterator<Item=B>
+        where Self: Sized, F: FnMut(Self::Item) -> B;

+    fn filter<P>(self, predicate: P) -> impl Iterator<Item=Self::Item>
+        where Self: Sized, P: FnMut(&Self::Item) -> bool;

+the method returns an **Iterator** that produces items of the given type.

+Since most dapaters take **self** by value, they require **Self** to be **Sized** (which all common iterators are).

+A **map** iterator passes each item to its closure by value and, in turn, passes along ownership of the closure's result to its consumer.
+A **filter** iterator passes each item to its closure by shared reference, retaining ownership in case the item is selected to be passed on to its consumer.
+This is why the xample must dereference s to compare it with "ignuanas": the **filter** iterator's item type is **&str**, so the type of the closure's argument s is
+**&&str**.

+There are two important points to notice about iterator adapters.

+First, simple calling an adapter on an iterator doesn't consume any items; it just returns a new iterator, ready to produce its own items by drawing from the first iterator as needed.
+In a chain of adapters, the only way to make any work actually get done is to call **next** on the final iterator.

+The second important point is that iterator adapters are a zero-overhead abstraction.

+### filter_map and flat_map

+### flatten

+### take and take_while

+### skip and skip_while

+### peekable

+### fuse

+### Reversible Iterators and rev

+### inspect

+### chain

+### enumerate

+### zip

+### by_ref

+### cloned, copied

+### cycle

 ## Consuming Iterators